* New flash- Black Moon is being reuploaded.

 “Oh.”
 I was silent for a second.
 “Are their other dragons out there except from the legends?”

 Catastrophic.
 So that would describe something like me.
 Wow.
-This even made me even more curious what the heck I was doing alive if it wasn’t the time for more dragons to even appear.
+This even made me even more curious about what the heck I was doing alive if it wasn’t the time for more dragons to appear.